hagenw/sphinxcontrib-katex/README.rst

 A Sphinx extension for rendering math on HTML pages.

 The extension uses `KaTeX <https://khan.github.io/KaTeX/>`_ for rendering of math in HTML pages.
-Itis designed as a replacement for mathjax which is slower in rednering, but comes as a build in extension with sphinx
+It is designed as a replacement for MathJax which is slower in rendering, but comes as a built in extension with Sphinx,
 `sphinx.ext.mathjax
 <https://github.com/sphinx-doc/sphinx/blob/master/sphinx/ext/mathjax.py>`_.